tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 * Fairness through causal awareness: Learning latent-variable models for biased data.
 * Fairness in decisionmaking – the causal explanation formula.
 (2018)
 ### Guarantee:
-* Learning interpretable models with causal guarantees (2019)
+* Learning interpretable models with causal guarantees (2019):
+	- propose a framework to bridge the gap between causal and interpretable models by transforming any algorithm into an interpretable individual treatment effect estimation framework.